 In our current toxicity study, fish exposed to Monocrotophos exhibited varying degrees of clinical signs of toxicity.
 Visual observation indicated that fish exposed to 10 and 100 ppm concentrations of Monocrotophos exhibited several behavioural changes, including rapid opercular movement, loss of equilibrium, frequent surfacing, increased mucus secretion, irregular movement, and erratic swimming, among others (Fig. 1a).
 The behavioural abnormalities observed in L. rohita exposed to Monocrotophos became more pronounced with increasing concentrations, especially at the highest tested dose of 1000 ppm.
 At this concentration, the fish showed a loss of body equilibrium and visible haemorrhaging, marked by a red discolouration.
 The symptoms of acute toxicity escalated swiftly, resulting in complete mortality within only one hour of exposure (Fig. 1b).
 The quickly lethality highlights the significant toxic effects of Monocrotophos at high doses and indicates a crucial limit beyond which survival is no longer appropriate.

 Aquatic organisms that were exposed to varying concentrations of monocrotophos exhibited significant alterations in survival, growth, morphology, and behaviour (Rajan et al., 2024).
 Furthermore, rats subjected to monocrotophos exhibited modifications in reproductive parameters, including sexual maturity, fertility, prolonged egg development, and an extended duration for the discharge of the initial brood (Singh et al., 2021).
 The results indicate a significant concentration of monocrotophos in aquatic systems, potentially resulting in detrimental impacts on marine fauna.
 Exposure to monocrotophos induces numerous metabolic alterations in animals.
 Water pollution significantly alters the physiological and metabolic processes of fish (Abdel-Tawwab et al., 2019).
-Pattnaik et al. (2022) recently observed that fishes treated with monocrotophos had irregular, erratic, and darting swimming behaviours due to loss of balance and excessive mucus production.
+Pattnaik et al. (2022) recently observed that fishes treated with monocrotophos had irregular, erratic, and darting swimming behaviour due to loss of balance and excessive mucus production.